Frequently Asked Questions

 Yes, you can install the aws-iam-authenticator on your EKS Anywhere cluster to achieve this.

 EKS Anywhere is free, open source software that you can download, install on your existing hardware, and run in your own data centers.
 It includes management and CLI tooling for all supported cluster topologies on all supported providers .
 You are responsible for providing infrastructure where EKS Anywhere runs (e.g. VMware, bare metal), and some providers require third party hardware and software contracts.

 The EKS Anywhere Enterprise Subscription provides access to curated packages and enterprise support.
 This is an optional—but recommended—cost based on how many clusters and how many years of support you need.

 Can I connect my EKS Anywhere cluster to EKS?

 Yes, you can install EKS Connector to connect your EKS Anywhere cluster to AWS EKS.
 EKS Connector is a software agent that you can install on the EKS Anywhere cluster that enables the cluster to communicate back to AWS.
-Once connected, you can immediately see the EKS Anywhere cluster with workload and cluster configuration information on the EKS console, alongside your EKS clusters.
+Once connected, you can immediately see a read-only view of the EKS Anywhere cluster with workload and cluster configuration information on the EKS console, alongside your EKS clusters.